 The method formulates the analysis update as an optimal transport problem to determine the ensemble transform weights.
 These weights are subsequently decomposed into a sequence of pairwise convex combinations of particles, while dynamic time warping is applied to align particles pairwise in order to preserve sharp flow features in the posterior states.
-The method showed promising results on test cases including shock tube problems and a two-dimensional (2D) blast wave case.
-Nevertheless, it relies on the presence of consistent features across particles, and designing resampling strategies that avoid particle collapse while preserving sharp features poses a significant challenge.
+The method showed promising results on test cases including shock tube problems and a 2D blast wave case.
+Nevertheless, it relies on the presence of consistent features across particles, and can suffer from particle collapse unless inflated observation errors are used.
 In a different line of PF-based approaches, \citet{srivastava2023feature} proposed a feature-informed DA method that directly assimilates solution features, such as shock locations, to infer a small set of governing parameters instead of performing full-state estimation.
 However, a small set of parameters is often insufficient to capture the dynamics of practical shock-laden flows.